swayechateau/swayechateau/README.md

 ## I'm a Software Engineer, Uncle, Motorcyclist, Mountainbiker and Vlogger

 - 🔭 I am currently working on updating my portfolio to react and typescript: [Portfolio Repo][portfolio_ui]!
-- 🌱 I’m currently learning almost everything
+- 🌱 I’m currently learning HTMX
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects and migrate from gitlab to github
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: Whatever tickles your fancy, I am laid back about things.
 - ⚡ Fun fact: I love to draw and take photos, I also used to play the keyboard, saxaphone and drums.